-Because our solutions process customer data that may contain personally identifying information, we are subject to federal, state, and foreign laws and regulations regarding the privacy and protection of such data, and may become subject to new laws and regulations regarding the privacy and protection of such data in the future.
-These laws and regulations address and will address a range of issues, including data privacy, cybersecurity and restrictions or technological requirements regarding the collection, use, storage, protection, retention, or transfer of data.
-The regulatory framework for data privacy and cybersecurity issues worldwide can vary substantially from jurisdiction to jurisdiction.
-New laws continue to be enacted that may require considerable resources to ensure timely and ongoing compliance.
-For example more states are enacting laws similar to the California Consumer Privacy Act of 2018 which came into effect in January of 2020, and its successor, the California Privacy Rights Act (CPRA), which will take effect in January 2023, and provides new data privacy rights to state residents, and which requires expenditure of considerable resources to establish and maintain the necessary internal infrastructure to allow for the monitoring and other compliance requirements, which may limit the use and adoption of our offerings.
+The data privacy, data protection, and information security laws and regulations to which we are and may become subject address and will address a range of issues, including data privacy, cybersecurity and restrictions or technological requirements regarding the collection, use, storage, protection, retention, or transfer of personal information.
+The regulatory framework and enforcement mechanisms for data privacy and cybersecurity issues worldwide can vary substantially between jurisdictions.
+New laws continue to be enacted that may require considerable resources to ensure timely and ongoing compliance given the nuances of each jurisdiction's legal obligations.
+For example, more U.S. states are enacting laws similar to the California Consumer Privacy Act of 2018 and the substantial amendments to that framework from the California Privacy Rights Act (CPRA), which took effect in January 2023, that provide new data privacy rights to state residents, expand certain protections to personal information of employees in the state, and create special degrees of protection for certain "sensitive" personal information.
+The CPRA establishes a dedicated California data protection authority, which may increase enforcement actions and penalties for privacy regulation violations, as well as audits of possible violations.
+Additionally, expanded business-to-business personal information protections may require additional negotiation of new and existing data processing agreements with service providers.
+Burgeoning legal obligations may require expenditure of considerable resources to establish and maintain the necessary internal infrastructure to comply with monitoring obligations, requests from data subjects, and other requirements, which may limit the use and adoption of our offerings.
 Other state and federal legislative and regulatory bodies have enacted or may enact similar legislation regarding the handling of personal data.

 Further, foreign privacy and data protection laws and regulations can be more restrictive than those in the United States.
 In the European Union, the GDPR includes operational and governance requirements for companies that collect or process personal data of residents of the European Union and provides for significant penalties for non-compliance.
-The costs of compliance with, and other burdens imposed by, these laws and regulations may become substantial and may limit the use and adoption of our offerings, require us to change our business practices, impede the performance and development of our solutions, or lead to significant fines, penalties, or liabilities for noncompliance with such laws or regulations.
+The costs of compliance with, and other burdens imposed by, these laws and regulations may become substantial and may limit the use and adoption of our offerings, require us to change our business practices, impede the performance and development of our solutions.